mjwhite8119/FRCTraining/Romi/romiPID.md

 After that, we'll create two commands to move the robot more smoothly to the desired setpoints, and is an example of a methodology called **Motion Profiling**.

 - *DriveDistanceProfiled* that will use a Trapezoid Profile trajectory to drive the robot in a straight line.

-- *TurnDegreesProfiled* that will use a Trapezoid Profile trajectory to turn the robot.

 ## PID Controller
 Before looking at the PID controller supplied by the WPI library, it would be useful to get an understanding of what PID control is by watching the [PID Introduction Video by WPI](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/pid-video.html).
 A schematic of WPIlib PIDController is below with a detailed explaination found in the [Introduction to PID](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html) section of the FRC® documentation.